-How to make rope binding
+How to make rope binding for ukuleles

 Making rope bindings may seem daunting but is not all that complicated once you know how.